MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

    > - C++ code is organized into *header* (`.h`) files and *source* (`.cpp`) files.
 Several other file extensions are supported by various compilers, but these are the main ones to know about.
 Functions and variables are normally *declared*, that is, given a name and a type, in header files, and *implemented*, or given a definition, in source files.
 To access code defined in another file, you can use `#include "filename.h"`, where `filename.h` is the name of the file that declares the variables or functions you want to use.
    > - It's good practice to organize your code into different files based on what it does, so it's easy to find the code you need later.
 In our case, we define the `Calculator` class separately from the file containing the `main()` function, but we plan to reference the `Calculator` class in `main()`.

 1. A green squiggle appears under `Calculate` because we haven't defined the `Calculate` function in the `.cpp` file.
-Hover over `Calculate`, click the down arrow on the light bulb that appears, and choose **Create definition of 'Calculate' in `Calculator.cpp`**.
+Hover over `Calculate`, click the down arrow on the light bulb that appears, and select **Create definition of 'Calculate' in `Calculator.cpp`**.
 A pop-up appears that gives you a peek of the code change that was made in the other file.
 The code was added to *`Calculator.cpp`*.

    :::image type="content" source="./media/calculator-create-definition.gif" alt-text="Video showing using the light bulb dropdown to select Create definition of Calculate in Calculator.cpp.":::